zulamit/zwallet/content/_index.md

 2. How fast is the synchronization exactly?

-   It depends on the hardware but for average phones, Y/ZWallet scans the entire blockchain (as of Sep 2021) in around 1-3 minutes.
+   It depends on the hardware but for average phones, YWallet scans the entire blockchain (as of Sep 2021) in around 1-3 minutes.
 In the end, your account balances are fully available to spend.
 The reference wallet SDK is 100x slower.

-3. Why the name Y/ZWallet and WarpWallet?
+3. Was there a ZWallet and WarpWallet?

-   There are different versions of the app for Ycash and Zcash.
+   There used to be different versions of the app for Ycash and Zcash.
 The app was initially built for Zcash and was called ZWallet.
 Then it was ported to Ycash and named YWallet.
    Unfortunately, the name ZWallet is taken on the Apple Store and the app had to be rebranded WarpWallet.

-   A single version that supports both coins may be implemented in the future.
+   Now we have a single version that works for both Ycash and Zcash and the app ZWallet is discontinued.

 4. Is it open source?